 Edward H. Nieh

-Dr. Oostland completed a Master’s degree in Neuroscience at the University of Amsterdam (the Netherlands), which included a research project at the University of Cambridge (UK).
+Dr. Oostland completed a Master’s degree in Neuroscience at the University of Amsterdam, which included a research project at the University of Cambridge.
 During her subsequent doctoral training at the University of Amsterdam, she studied the role of serotonin in postnatal development of the cerebellum.
-She then moved to the University of Edinburgh (UK) for postdoctoral research in the laboratories of Prof. Matt Nolan and Prof. Ian Duguid, where she performed in vivo whole-cell patch clamp recordings in awake behaving mice to study the role of HCN1 channels in the inferior olive.
+For her postdoctoral research in the labs of Matt Nolan and Ian Duguid, University of Edinburgh, she performed in vivo whole-cell patch clamp recordings in awake behaving mice to study the role of HCN1 channels in the inferior olive.
 In another project, she used silicon probes to record place cells from mice performing a behavioral task in a virtual reality environment.
-In January 2018, Dr. Oostland joined the lab of Prof. Sam Wang at the Princeton Neuroscience Institute.
-She is now combining her expertise of in vivo electrophysiology with his lab's expertise in cognitive function of the cerebellum.
+Dr. Oostland joined the lab of Sam Wang at the Princeton Neuroscience Institute in 2018.
+She is combining her expertise in in-vivo electrophysiology with his lab's expertise in cognitive function of the cerebellum.
 She is studying the neuronal computations in the cerebellum underlying the cognitive process of decision making, using behavioral paradigms developed in the Wang lab.

 Dr. Pinto obtained his medical degree from the Federal University of Minas Gerais, Brazil, in 2006.
 He then did a Master's degree in physiology at the same university, where he studied visual processing in owls with Jerome Baron.
 Dr. Pinto got his PhD in neuroscience from the University of California, Berkeley in 2014, working in in Yang Dan's laboratory.
 He investigated how circuits downstream of the sensory cortex participate in perceptual decision-making.
 He moved to the Princeton Neuroscience Institute in 2015 for his post-doctoral research in the laboratories of Dr. David Tank and Dr. Carlos Brody.
 Dr. Pinto is broadly interested in neural mechanisms underlying cognition, both at the local circuit level and in terms of large-scale interactions between different brain areas.
 He uses a combination of recording, perturbation and computational techniques to study decision-making behavior.
 Personal website.